finkelshtein/SunflowersWales/content/events/WWT Llanelli Wetland/index.md

 WWT Llanelli Wetland Centre is a vast place full of joy, nature, new experiences, peace, and energy!
 Birds, paths, canoes – everything was just incredible!

 Many thanks to the Centre team for accommodating us so efficiently!
-We are also truly grateful to Neath Port Talbot Council and the Lotto Abertawe Grant Scheme (The Alun Evans Fund) through <a href="http://scvs.org.uk/" target="_blank">SCVS</a> for the financial support that made this amazing day possible.
+We are also truly grateful to Neath Port Talbot Council and the Lotto Abertawe Grant Scheme (The Alun Evans Fund) through <a href="http://scvs.org.uk/" target="_blank" rel="noopener noreferrer">SCVS</a> for the financial support that made this amazing day possible.
 And, as always, many thanks to Neil Keogh for arranging the transport logistics!

 Until next time, friends!